rgoldschmid/web24-exercise-3/README.md

 Here's a first overview of the three tasks, details follow below:

-1. Using HTML Landmark elements we restructure our `body` to like this:
+1. Using HTML landmark elements we restructure our `body` to like this:

     ![Basic structure of the page](images/structure.svg "Basic structure of the page")

-    Then, using our knowledge about DOM manipulation and XMLHttpRequests, we dynamically add buttons to the `nav` element for the movie genres that exist.
+    Then, using our knowledge about DOM manipulation, XMLHttpRequests, and server-side endpoints we dynamically add buttons to the `nav` element for the movie genres that exist.

 2. In this task we are going to use CSS Grid Template Areas to change our layout to look like this: